isontheline/pro.webssh.net/src/docs/documentation/help/networking/port-forwarding.md

 4. Save the tunnel and launch it
 5. You are now able to launch any SSH or SFTP connection inside WebSSH through your bastion

-## How Port Forwarding works inside WebSSH?
+## What is VPN-Over-SSH?
-Behind the scene WebSSH uses [Network Extension](https://developer.apple.com/documentation/networkextension) inside your iDevice in order to setup a [Packet Tunnel Provider](https://developer.apple.com/documentation/networkextension/packet_tunnel_provider).
+On iOS WebSSH can use [Network Extension](https://developer.apple.com/documentation/networkextension) inside your iDevice in order to setup a [Packet Tunnel Provider](https://developer.apple.com/documentation/networkextension/packet_tunnel_provider).

+VPN-Over-SSH is a great feature when you need to forward a port to another application without having WebSSH in foreground to keep the forward open.
+One drawback of VPN-Over-SSH is that only one port forwarding connection could be launched at a time.

 !!! question "Why WebSSH is requesting to add VPN configuration?"
     When starting a tunnel for the first time you will encounter the following prompt :